 I personally give everyone who purchases one of my pups an Official AKC Litter Certificate.
 This certifies from AKC the name of the breeder, the date the litter was born, how many were in the litter, and a litter serial number.
 The certificate also gives a Pedigree of the parents.
 I believe this is just an added measure of security and verification for an individual searching for a quality Lab.

 Eye and Hip certifications—These are excellent ways to tell if the parents have healthy hip joints and eyes.
-While there are no guarantees that every pup will be healthy long term in these areas, it is just another level of added security and self-awareness.
+This can be done through OFA & DNA testing.